 –Spanish poet Antonio Machado, from Proverbios y Cantares, 1912

 Read more about integrated capital below.

-that is not rooted overwhelmingly in the stock market is not easy.
+Creating a portfolio that is not rooted overwhelmingly in the stock market is not easy.
 It takes serious financial acumen, deep understanding of mission and values objectives alongside impact measurement, and no small amount of due diligence and monitoring.
-Without our partners at 3rd Creek Investments, it is highly unlikely we’d have the bandwidth to go all in […]Read more...
+Without our partners at 3rd Creek Investments, it is highly unlikely we’d have the bandwidth to […]Read more...